-Figure S4.
-Photomicrographs of positive (A) and negative (B) IHC staining with anti-MELK antibody in benign colon tissues as controls for the IHC detection of corresponding biomarker in breast cancer.
+S4 Fig. Photomicrographs of positive (A) and negative (B) IHC staining with anti-MELK antibody in benign colon tissues as controls for the IHC detection of corresponding biomarker in breast cancer.
 (A) Antibody against MELK protein showed moderate nuclear staining in > 80% of benign colon crypts epithelium and lymphocytes.
 (B) For the negative control, isotype staining with corresponding immunoglobulin instead of antibody was used on adjacent slide.
 Original magnification x200.